Released on August 4, 2014

 Download Visual Studio 2013 Update 3

-This update is the latest in a cumulative series of feature additions and bug fixes for Visual Studio 2013.
-You can download Visual Studio 2013 and Team Foundation Server 2013 from My.VisualStudio.com.
-My.VisualStudio.com requires a free Dev Essentials subscription, or a Visual Studio Subscription.
+The update is a cumulative series of feature additions, and bug fixes for Visual Studio 2013.
+You can download Visual Studio 2013 and Team Foundation Server 2013 from the download page for older versions.

 - Code Map